ckuethe/radiacode-tools/README.md

 # Radiacode Tools

-Just some things for working with my RadiaCode-102 from Scan-Electronics.
+Just some things for working with my RadiaCode devices from Scan-Electronics.

+If you're planning on generating gps-tagged logs with a headless sensor, you might also want to look at my [web console for gpsd](https://github.com/ckuethe/webcpgs/).

 ## Quick start